samdbeckham/blog/dev/wrote/_posts/2015-01-21-thanks-codepen.md

 }
 {% endhighlight %}

-Basically, this mixin loops through each modifier and pushes it back in the z-axis.
+This mixin loops through each modifier and pushes it back in the z-axis.
-The `$x` variable allows us to modify the amount each layer goes back.
+The `$x` variable determines the amount each layer goes back.
 I've also modified the color on each one so we can see them clearer later.

-If all you can see at the moment is a screen full of gray nothing; don't adjust your set, that's what we're expaecting to see.
+If all you can see at the moment is a screen full of gray nothing; don't adjust your set, that's what we're expecting to see.
 Let's add a little perspective.

 {% highlight scss %}